julelang/manual/src/types/generics/index.md

 If you don't use a generic function at all, you'll only get AST generation errors and will not be included in compilation like other unused definitions.

-There are no restrictions; variadic parameters or recursive calls.
+There are no restrictions on variadic parameters or recursive calls.
 It behaves like a normal function.

 ::: tip
 Generic types are also assumed to be local in-scope type aliases.
 Therefore, they can be used for type annotation in variable and similar definitions in scope.